-As you well know, if you are already investing in SEO to drive traffic to your law firm website, it’s highly competitive in the legal category.
+If you are already investing in SEO to drive traffic to your law firm website, you know that it’s highly competitive in the legal category.
 Lots of attorneys spending thousands of dollars every month to compete for the same keywords are driving down the odds of your site ranking well for certain keywords.

 This is not to say you should give up on your SEO efforts — you’d be foolish to do that — but maybe you should give these alternative tactics a better look if your goal is to drive traffic (and whose isn’t?):